-The activities conducted at Levels 1 and 2 are critical to preparing the organization to execute the RMF.
-Such preparation involves a wide range of activities that go beyond simply managing the security and privacy risk associated with operating or using specific systems and includes activities that are essential to managing security and privacy risk appropriately throughout the organization.
-Decisions about how to manage such risk at the system level cannot be made in isolation.
-Such decisions are closely linked to the:

-- Mission or business objectives of organizations; - Modernization initiatives for systems, components, and services; - Enterprise architecture and the need to manage and reduce the complexity of systems through consolidation, optimization, and standardization; and - Allocation of resources to ensure the organization can conduct its missions and business operations effectively, efficiently, and in a cost-effective manner.

-Preparing the organization to execute the RMF can include:

-- Assigning roles and responsibilities for organizational risk management processes; - Establishing a risk management strategy and organizational risk tolerance; - Identifying the missions, business functions, and mission/business processes the information system is intended to support; - Identifying key stakeholders (internal and external to the organization) that have an interest in the information system; - Identifying and prioritizing assets (including information assets); - Understanding threats to information systems and organizations; - Understanding the potential adverse effects on individuals; - Conducting organization- and system-level risk assessments; - Identifying and prioritizing security and privacy requirements; - Determining authorization boundaries for information systems and common controls; - Defining information systems in terms of the enterprise architecture; - Developing the security and privacy architectures that include controls suitable for inheritance by information systems;
+- 497 The activities conducted at Levels 1 and 2 are critical to preparing the organization to execute - 498 the RMF.
+Such preparation involves a wide range of activities that go beyond simply managing - the security and privacy risk associated with operating or using specific systems and includes - 500 activities that are essential to managing security and privacy risk appropriately throughout the - 501 organization.
+Decisions about how to manage such risk at the system level cannot be made in 502 isolation.
+Such decisions are closely linked to the: - JO2 Isolation.
+Such decisions are closely linked to the. - Mission or business objectives of organizations; - Modernization initiatives for systems, components, and services; - Enterprise architecture and the need to manage and reduce the complexity of systems through consolidation, optimization, and standardization; and - Allocation of resources to ensure the organization can conduct its missions and business operations effectively, efficiently, and in a cost-effective manner. - 509 Preparing the organization to execute the RMF can include: - Assigning roles and responsibilities for organizational risk management processes; - Establishing a risk management strategy and organizational risk tolerance; - Identifying the missions, business functions, and mission/business processes the information system is intended to support; - Identifying key stakeholders (internal and external to the organization) that have an interest 515 in the information system; - Identifying and prioritizing assets (including information assets); - Understanding threats to information systems and organizations; - Understanding the potential adverse effects on individuals; - Conducting organization- and system-level risk assessments; - Identifying and prioritizing security and privacy requirements; - Determining authorization boundaries for information systems and common controls; - Defining information systems in terms of the enterprise architecture; - Developing the security and privacy architectures that include controls suitable for 524 inheritance by information systems;